Meditation - Relaxation - Breathing - Hypnosis - Natural Therapy's

 Silence is good for you, it helps the brain regenerate brain cells.

-Two hours of silence per day prompted cell development in the hippocampus region of the
+Two hours of silence per day prompted cell development in the

 .
 So take a few moments each day to be in total